rollkit/docs/docs/tutorials/hello-world.md

 - Disk: 25 GB SSD Storage
 - OS: Ubuntu 22.10 x64

+## Prerequisites

+- Docker installed on your machine

-## 🌕 Running Local Devnet with a Rollkit Rollup
+## Running Local Devnet with a Rollkit Rollup

 First, run the [`local-celestia-devnet`](https://github.com/celestiaorg/local-celestia-devnet) by running the following command: